Eunice Mathu

-Eunice Njambi Mathu is the founder and editor-in-chief of Parents Africa, Kenya's most popular and longest running print magazine.
+Eunice Njambi Mathu (born 7 April 1952) is the founder and editor-in-chief of Parents Africa, Kenya's most popular and longest running print magazine.

 Early life

 Njambi was born on 7 April 1952 in Kikuyu Constituency, Kiambu County as the seventh child in a family of nine.
-Her father passed away when she was still a young child and Njambi was raised by one parent for most of her childhood.
+Her father died when she was still a young child and Njambi was raised by one parent for most of her childhood.

 Work

 On completing her university studies in 1975, Njambi joined Nation Newspapers as a features writer.
 She would later move to East Africa Industries (now Unilever Kenya) where she worked for 5 years and established the communications department.
 Njambi was also tasked with producing a corporate magazine.
 This is where she first thought of starting her own magazine.
 She registered her company in 1981 and Consumer Digest magazine was born in 1984.
 More inspiration would come in 1985 during the United Nations Third World Conference on Women held in Nairobi where she was the assistant editor for the conference's official publication.